Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Preliminaries

-For a field $K$ containing $\mu_p$ and its maximal pro-$p$ Galois group $G_K$, the mod-$p$ cohomology ring $H^\bullet(G_K,\mathbb{F}_p)$ is closely tied to the arithmetic of $K$ via Kummer theory.
-In particular, $H^1(G_K,\mathbb{F}_p) \cong K^\times/(K^\times)^p$ by the Kummer sequence, and cup products in cohomology correspond to taking symbols in Milnor $K$-theory.
-The celebrated Bloch-Kato conjecture, proved by Rost, Voevodsky, and others (see \cite{WeibelNormResidue} for an overview), establishes that the natural map
+For a field $K$ containing $\mu_p$ and its maximal pro-$p$ Galois group $G_K$, the mod-$p$ cohomology ring $H^\bullet(G_K,\mathbb{F}_p)$ is tied to the arithmetic of $K$ via Kummer theory.
+The Bloch--Kato theorem identifies Milnor $K$-theory modulo $p$ with Galois cohomology and, in particular, implies that $H^\bullet(G_K,\mathbb{F}_p)$ is quadratic.